rongchenggang/UNICBench/README.md

 @inproceedings{rong2026unicbench,
-  title={UNICBench: UNIfied Counting Benchmark for MLLM}, author={Rong, Chenggang and Han, Tao and Zhao, Zhiyuan and Fan, Yaowu and Wan, Jia and Guo, Song and Yuan, Yuan and Gao, Junyu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2026}
+  title={UNICBench: UNIfied Counting Benchmark for MLLM}, author={Rong, Chenggang and Han, Tao and Zhao, Zhiyuan and Fan, Yaowu and Wan, Jia and Guo, Song and Yuan, Yuan and Gao, Junyu}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2026}
 }